scality/Zenko/docs/docsource/operation/Dashboards/Grafana.rst

 =======

 Grafana provides a “dashboard of dashboards” that offers deep insight into ongoing operations.
-Installing the Zenko stack gives you access to an “application-level” Grafana, which provides information about CloudServer operations.
-Installing Zenko with MetalK8s also provides access to “platform-level” Grafana, which provides information about cluster operations.
+Installing the XDM stack gives you access to an “application-level” Grafana, which provides information about CloudServer operations.
+Installing XDM with MetalK8s also provides access to “platform-level” Grafana, which provides information about cluster operations.

-Both require some setup, detailed in the installation guide, which ships with the Zenko repository.
+Both require some setup, detailed in the installation guide, which ships with the XDM repository.

 Application-Level Grafana
 -------------------------

-Deployed with all Zenko instances, application-level Grafana provides insight into CloudServer operation.
+Deployed with all XDM instances, application-level Grafana provides insight into CloudServer operation.

 Configuration